Locally Differentially Private Analysis of Graph Statistics: Algorithms

 \begin{theorem} Let $\bmG(n,\alpha)$ be the Erd\"os-R\'enyi graph distribution with edge existence probability $\alpha \in [0,1]$.
 Let $p = \frac{1}{e^\epsilon+1}$ and $\beta = \alpha(1-p) + (1-\alpha)p$.
 Let $\hf_{\triangle}(G, \epsilon)$ be the output of \alg{LocalRR$_\triangle$}.
 If $G \sim \bmG(n,\alpha)$, then for all $\epsilon \in \nnreals$, $\mathbb{E}[l_2^2(\hf_{\triangle}(G, \epsilon), f_\triangle(G))] = O\left(\frac{e^{6\epsilon}}{(e^\epsilon-1)^6}\beta n^4\right)$. \end{theorem}

 Note that we assume the Erd\"os-R\'enyi model only for the utility analysis of \alg{LocalRR$_\triangle$}, and do not assume this model for the other algorithms.
 The upper-bound of \alg{LocalRR$_\triangle$} in Theorem~\ref{thm:subgraph-rr} is less ideal than the upper-bounds of the other algorithms in that it does not consider all possible graphs $G \in \calG$.
-Nevertheless, we also show that the $l_2$ loss of \alg{LocalRR$_\triangle$} is roughly consistent with Theorem~\ref{thm:subgraph-rr} in our experiments.
+Nevertheless, we also show that the $l_2$ loss of \alg{LocalRR$_\triangle$} is roughly consistent with Theorem~\ref{thm:subgraph-rr} in our experiments using two real datasets (Section~\ref{sec:experiments}) and the Barab\'{a}si-Albert graphs \cite{NetworkScience}, which have power-law degree distribution (Appendix~\ref{sec:BAGraph}).

 The parameters $\alpha$ and $\beta$ are edge existence probabilities in the original graph $G$ and noisy graph $G'$, respectively.
 Although $\alpha$ is very small in a sparse graph, $\beta$ can be large for small $\epsilon$.
 For example, if $\alpha \approx 0$ and $\epsilon=1$, then $\beta \approx \frac{1}{e+1} = 0.27$.